Should You Take Omega 3 and Multivitamin Together? Benefits of 2-in-1

 Close up of a green eye with wide pupil to convey eye health.

 DHA, is a major structural component of the retina of the eye.
-Sufficient omega 3 intake has been linked to a reduced risk of developing macular degeneration.
+Sufficient omega-3 intake may help support eye health as we age.
 (4)

 What Are the Health Benefits of Taking a Multivitamin?